polymarket-php/polymarket-laravel/README.md

 POLYMARKET_CLOB_BASE_URL=https://custom-clob-api.example.com
 ```

-## Requirements

-- PHP 8.1 or higher
-- Laravel 10.x or 11.x

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information on recent changes.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+In case if you found any bug or have an idea just open an issue and create a Pull Request.

 ## Security